holochain/docs-pages/src/pages/concepts/7_validation.md

 ![](/assets/img/concepts/7.18-ejection.png){.sz80p} {.center}

 Eventually, everyone knows that Alice is a 'bad actor' who has hacked her app.
 They all ignore her whenever she tries to talk to them, which effectively ejects her from the DHT.

+!!! info What happens when an agent receives a warrant instead of data?
+Currently only validation authorities permanently block authors for invalid data; a future release of Holochain will also allow non-authorities to store a warrant they've received and use it as justification for taking personal defensive action against the warranated agent.
+This will likely look like challenging the warranted agent to produce the potentially invalid data on first contact, then blocking them if the data is indeed valid or warranting the authority if the data is valid and the warrant is erroneous.
+!!!

 :::

 ## Use cases for validation